gitlabhq/gitlabhq/doc/permissions/permissions.md

 ## Group

-In order for a group to appear as public and be browsable, it must contain at least one public project.

 Any user can remove themselves from a group, unless they are the last Owner of the group.
+The following table depicts the various user permission levels in a group.

 | Action                  | Guest | Reporter | Developer | Master | Owner |
 |-------------------------|-------|----------|-----------|--------|-------|